amirhosseinzlf/STARLA/README.md

 As depicted in the figure, the state of the system is characterized by four elements:

-• The position of the cart
+• The position of the cart.

-• The velocity of the cart
+• The velocity of the cart.

-• The angle of the pole
+• The angle of the pole.

-• The angular velocity of the pole
+• The angular velocity of the pole.

 We provide a reward of +1 for each time step when the pole is still upright.
 The episodes end in three cases: